Using Memgraph for Knowledge-Driven AutoML in Alzheimer’s Research at Cedars-Sinai

 How rich is the schema of the graph?
 Are you using multiple properties on both nodes and edges?

 - Jason: Right now, our graph is relatively simple.
-However, we’ve started a project to enhance it by adding more properties to both nodes and edges.
-This will include features like inferred probabilities for relationships, which we believe will add significant value.
-We definitely plan to 'color' the graph with additional information to make it richer and more informative.
-This enhancement is currently in the works, and I think it will contribute a lot to the overall value of the graph.
+Moore said the team had started a project to add more properties to both nodes and edges, including inferred probabilities for relationships.
+The goal is to “color” the graph with more information and make it richer and more informative.

 -